-- (1) Submissions may be provided to Council from a Submitter where: - - (a) Council has called for Submissions in relation to a proposed decision; or - (b) a Submitter has made a written request to be heard by Council. - The CEO will decide if Submissions will be: -
+- (1) Submissions may be provided to Council from a Submitter where: - - (a) Council has called for Submissions in relation to a proposed decision; or - (b) a Submitter has made a written request to be heard by Councilabout an item on the Agenda.- - (2) The CEO will decide if Submissions will be: - - (a) heard at a Council Meeting, following consultation with the Mayor; - (b) heard at a Council briefing session, following consultation with the Mayor; - (c) heard at a meeting or hearing called by the CEO, in which case Councillors will be notified and invited to attend; - (d) provided in writing, in which case Councillors will be provided a copy of any such Submission. - (3) Submissions can only be provided by a person who is or by persons who are affected by the relevant decision of Council. (a) Submitters will speak for no longer than 5 minutes.

-- (a) heard at a Council Meeting, following consultation with the Mayor; - (b) heard at a Council briefing session, following consultation with the Mayor; - (c) heard at a meeting or hearing called by the CEO, in which case Councillors will be notified and invited to attend; - (d) provided in writing, in which case Councillors will be provided a copy of any such Submission. - (3) Submissions can only be provided by a person who is or by persons who are affected by the relevant decision of Council. - (4) Where Submissions are being heard in accordance with sub-rule (2)(a), (b) or (c) the CEO, must advise the Submitters of the date, time, venue and protocols that apply. - (5) Council must consider all Submissions received prior to consideration of the proposed decision, the subject of the Submission.
+(b) Submitters will provide any printed material which forms part of their submission at the time of their request to submit. (a)(c) No debate or discussion will be permitted other than for the purposes of clarification.
+(3) (4) Submissions are being heard in accordance with sub-rule (2)(a), (b) or (c) the nust advise the Submitters of the date, time, venue and protocols that apply.
+(4)(5) il must consider all Submissions received prior to consideration of the sed decision, the subject of the Submission.